Sectarianism: Europe

-Long before the Reformation, dating back to the 12th century, there has been sectarian conflict of varying intensity in Ireland.
-Historically, some Catholic countries once persecuted Protestants as heretics.
-For example, the substantial Protestant population of France (the Huguenots) were expelled from the kingdom in the 1680s following the revocation of the Edict of Nantes.
-In Spain, the Inquisition sought to root out crypto-Jews and crypto-Muslims (moriscos); elsewhere the Papal Inquisition held similar goals.

 In some countries where the Reformation was successful, there was persecution of Roman Catholics.
-This was motivated by the perception that Catholics retained allegiance to a 'foreign' power (the Papacy or the Vatican), causing them to be regarded with suspicion.
+This was motivated by the perception that Catholics retained allegiance to a 'foreign' power (the papacy or the Vatican), causing them to be regarded with suspicion.
 Sometimes this mistrust manifested itself in Catholics being subjected to restrictions and discrimination, which itself led to further conflict.
 For example, before Catholic Emancipation was introduced with the Roman Catholic Relief Act 1829, Catholics were forbidden from voting, becoming MP's or buying land in Ireland.